Erroll Tremlett: Inter–war years

-Following the war he was accepted onto the equitation course at the Army School of Equitation at Weedon Bec in 1920, spending a year improving his riding skills, which was something to be expected of an officer.
+Following the war he was accepted onto the equitation course at the Army School of Equitation at Weedon in 1922, spending a year improving his riding skills, which was something to be expected of an officer.
 After completing the course, he was appointed to the riding establishment at Woolwich, where he instructed cadets.
 He left Woolwich in May 1923 and was appointed as an adjutant to the V Brigade, Royal Horse Artillery based at Aldershot Garrison.
 While based at Aldershot he was a member of the Officers Club.
 From Aldershot he was appointed to O Battery based at St John's Wood Barracks, where he took part in the Royal Tournament.
 Finding promotion to be slow during peacetime, which was exasperated by the economic conditions of the time, Tremlett was seconded to the 85th (East Anglian) Field Regiment (itself a part of the Territorial Army (TA)) in January 1927, being appointed an adjutant with the temporary rank of captain.

 A keen sportsman who had previously played cricket for the Royal Artillery and polo for the army, Tremlett made the first of two first-class appearances for the Marylebone Cricket Club (MCC) in August 1929, against Wales at Lord's.
 He gained the rank of captain on a full time basis in July 1928, with Tremlett returning to regular regimental duties with the Royal Artillery following the end of his secondment with the TA in January 1931.
 In 1932, he was selected for the gunnery staff course at Woolwich, spending four and a half months at the Military College of Science, before studying at the Woolwich Arsenal and at the School of Anti-Aircraft and Coast Defence at Shoeburyness.
 From there Tremlett spent a year at the Royal School of Artillery on Salisbury Plain.
 He played his second first-class match for the MCC in 1934 against Ireland at Dublin.
 His two first-class matches returned Tremlett 35 runs and a single wicket.